 There are three big drawbacks with custodial accounts.
-First, while investment earnings in the account of up to $2,200 in 2020 and 2021 would be taxed at a modest rate, gains above that level could be taxed at a steeper rate, thanks to the so-called kiddie tax.
+First, while investment earnings in the account of up to $2,200 in 2021 and $2,300 in 2022 would be taxed at a modest rate, gains above that level could be taxed at a steeper rate, thanks to the so-called kiddie tax.
 As a result of 2019’s SECURE Act, that steeper rate is (once again) the parents’ tax rate.

 Second, once your child reaches the age of majority, which is typically 18 to 21 depending on the state where you live, your kid can take control of the account—and the money could end up being spent on a fast car rather than a good education.